Ophthalmology

 Emergency service

-There is a 24-hour emergency cover for all patients requiring emergency ophthalmic intervention.
-This service is accessed by referral from either a General Practitioner or the Emergency Department (A&E) to a member of the ophthalmic medical staff.
+There is a 24-hour emergency cover for all patients needing emergency ophthalmic intervention.
+This service is accessed by referral from either a General Practitioner or the Emergency Department (A&E).

 Sensory – Visual and Hearing